HackerUSA-CE/aiad-jse-8-using-objects-in-functions/README.md

 ##

-## Step 3: Use Arrow Functions to Modify and Filter Objects
+## 3: Use Arrow Functions to Modify and Filter Objects
 Next, you will create an arrow function to remove people over a certain age from the array using loops and conditionals within a filter function.

 - [ ] Add the following code to your `index.js` file: